Custom Development Environment

 - docker

-# Tasks to execute after development environment starts
+# Tasks to execute after the development environment starts

 stages: